DevCycleHQ/cli/README.md

 ```

 ## Development

+This project uses a `.nvmrc` file to automatically set the version of node being used in your shell when you cd into the
+project folder.
+If you do not have nvm installed, you can download it [here](https://github.com/nvm-sh/nvm).
+It requires some additions to your shell, instructions for which can be found [here](https://github.com/nvm-sh/nvm#bash).

-To test local changes, run `yarn build`.
+To manually test local changes, run `yarn build`.
 From there, you can run commands from the `bin` folder.
 e.g. `bin/run diff origin/main...`

+To run the test suite, run `yarn test`

 ## Publishing a new version
 1. Create a branch off of `main` and run `npm version patch` to bump the CLI version.
 Create a PR for these changes.